NicoHoch/outlook_email_assistant/README.md

 3. Create a new service account or use an existing one.
 4. Assign the necessary roles (e.g., Cloud Vision API User).
 5. Generate a JSON key file, download it, and place it in this project as `keys/google-credentials.json`.

+### Google Docs Setup
+1. Create the table for expenditure
+2. Share wit with your google service account